MicrosoftDocs/cpp-docs/docs/atl/reference/compiler-options-macros.md

 ### Remarks

 When this is defined, all CString constructors that take a single parameter are compiled with the explicit keyword, which prevents implicit conversions of input arguments.
-This means for example, that when _UNICODE is defined, if you attempt use a char* string as a CString constructor argument, a compiler error will result.
+This means for example, that when _UNICODE is defined, if you attempt to use a char* string as a CString constructor argument, a compiler error will result.
 Use this macro in situations where you need to prevent implicit conversions between narrow and wide string types.

 By using the _T macro on all constructor string arguments, you can define _ATL_CSTRING_EXPLICIT_CONSTRUCTORS and avoid compile errors regardless of whether _UNICODE is defined.